-Longyearbyen, the administrative home seat in Svalbard, is located on the biggest island called Spitsbergen, 78 degrees north.
+Longyearbyen is located on the biggest Svalbard island of Spitsbergen, at 78 degrees north.

-The city is today a vibrant Arctic metropol with a population of 2100 people from over 40 nations.
-The society is characterized by active people, living in tough conditions in the wilderness of the High Arctic.
+The city is today a vibrant Arctic metropolis with a population of 2100 people from over 40 nations.
+The society is characterised by active people, living in tough conditions in the wilderness of the High Arctic.

 Over 100 years of mining has given the city a rough, industrial appearance.
 Tourism, research / teaching and mining are the main activities today, together with community support.
-Among other things, there are university center, school, 3 kindergartens, sport arenas, church and cultural center.
+Among other things, there are university centre, school, 3 kindergartens, sport arenas, church and cultural centre.

 It is pitch dark at Svalbard in 4 months through what is called ”the polar night”, while summer is marked by months of the midnight sun, where the sun is high in the sky 24 hours a day.
 This leaves its mark on Longyearbyen, where activities and daily life are happily governed by the season.